Atlanta Immigration Court

 Immigrants from detention centers are required to wear jumpsuits and shackles and are referred to as prisoners.

-Atlanta Immigration Courts have an infamously high rate of denying asylum cases at 98%, so most eople try to avoid the court.
-The court system takes a hard line against immigration cases, so the odds of one being won is very low.
-An experienced immigration attorney will carefully examine all aspects of your case and can increase your chances of winning.
+Atlanta Immigration Courts have an infamously high rate of denying asylum cases at 98%, so most people avoid the court.
+The immigration court system takes a hard line against immigration cases, so the odds of one being won is very low.